kruvelab/MS2Tox/README.md

 PS!
 Calculations are currently limited to [M+H]+, [M+Na]+, [M+K]+, [M-H]-, [M+Cl]- adducts

 Before using function *FishLC50Prediction(folderwithSIRIUSfiles, LC50mode)* fingerprints must be calculated with SIRIUS+CSI:FingerID application.
+Additionally LC50 can be calculated from structure using function *LC50fromSMILES(compoundslistwithSMILES, LC50mode)*.
+In this case input table needs two columns with names SMILES and exactMass.
+PS!
+For code to work, column names should be written exactly like that.

 Folder "Data" contains train, test and validation sets with calculated results.